identify202020/did-method/did_kr_method.md

 ```

 ### Update
-To update did_document ,the input value must be as following.
+To update did_document, the input value must be as following.
-The input has a new document with signature including a nonce.
+The input has a new document with a signature including a nonce.
-It returns updated a did docuemnt, if successfully updated.
+It returns updated a did document, if successfully updated.

 ```
 endpoint : domain/bcapi/v1/did/update